-Outside areas and boundaries The property has garden areas to the front, side and rear.
-The garden areas are surfaced in grass, chip stones, paving and planting.
-The boundaries are formed in stone walls.
-A driveway is in place being surfaced in chip stones, and provides vehicle access to the garage.
+Doors and windows were not forced open.
+The windows are of a double glazed UPVC type.
+The access doors are of a UPVC double glazed design.
+The soffits and fascias are formed in UPVC.
+External Decorations There are no external finishes that require decoration.
+Conservatories and Porches There are no conservatories or porches.
+Communal Areas There are no communal areas.
+Garages and Permanent Visually inspected.
+Outbuildings There is a large brick garage/workshop under a profiled asbestos roof covering.
+Outside Areas and Boundaries Visually inspected.
+The property has garden areas to the front, side and rear.
+The garden areas are surfaced in hard standing and timber decking.
+The boundaries are formed in timber fencing and brick walls.
+There is a drive and parking area surfaced in brickwork and stone chips.
 Ceilings Visually inspected from floor level.
-Cennigs Visually inspected from floor level.
-The ceilings are of lath and plaster and plasterboard.
-Indomedia de la constanta de l Missally in an art of the same flavor Internal walls Visually inspected from floor level.
+The ceilings are partly of lath and plaster and partly of plasterboard construction.
+There are areas of timber panelling.
+Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of lath and plaster, plaster on the hard and plasterboard construction.
-There are areas of timber panelling, tilling and laminate panelling.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+The internal walls are partly of lath and plaster, partly of plasterboard and partly of solid brick construction, plastered on the hard.

+There are areas of timber panelling and tiled wall finishes.
+Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
-Some areas are formed in solid concrete.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The floors are of suspended timber construction overlaid with chipboard and tongue and groove boarding.
+Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of timber panel style.
-The facings and skirtings are of timber style.
-The kitchen is fitted with a range of base and wall mounted units.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out. no totaling of the nace of fittings was carried out.
-An open fire and fireplace is fitted in the living room.
-There are also fireplaces within two bedrooms.
-All other original fireplace openings have been blocked/removed.
+The internal doors consist of a timber panel and timber-glazed type.
+The door facings and skirting boards are of a timber style.
+The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
+Chimney Breasts and Fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+A wood burning stove is fitted in the lounge and family room.
+All other original fireplace openings have been blocked and removed.
+Internal Decorations Visually inspected.
+The internal walls and ceilings have a papered and painted finish.